Weifeng-Chen/control-a-video/README.md

     first_frame = first_frame[0]    # PIL image, can be shown in jupyter.
 ```

-2. Once We get the first frame, We
+(2) Once We get the first frame, We generate the subsquent frames condition on the first frame.
 ```
 out = video_controlnet_pipe(
         controlnet_hint= control_maps[:,:,:num_each_frames,:,:],